-SLOs This pairs with Math Lab pages 33 and 35 1.1 i iii v Activity 1 5 min To make the pupils comfortable with the numbers, write the numbers 1 to 9 on the board in words and numerals.
+SLO Os This pairs with Math Lab pages 33 and 35 1. - i ii v Activity 1 5 min To make the pupils comfortable with the numbers, write the numbers 1 to 9 on the board in words and numerals.
 Read the numbers to the class to get pupils familiar with the order.
 Then, using dot cards, hold them up, one at a time, and let the class answer in unison for the first 3 to 5 tries.
 If they seem comfortable, move on to individual answers.
 If they are stuck, count the number of dots out loud while using the numbers on the board as a point of reference.
-Let's Pause It may help t getting stuck each pair son the numbers forward befo to hand the students the dot cards and let them count themselves.
-If they are k here, pair the struggling pupils with the pupils who understand better and give me dot cards.
-Ask them to count the dots together and tell them they can refer to s on the board if they are having trouble remembering the numbers.
-Do not move pre all pupils are comfortable with 1 to 9.
-1.1 ii iv vi Activity 2 4 min With the numbers and words still up on the board, to introduce 0 as a number, take note of things around the class that there are less than 10.
-For example, if there are 5 windows, ask pupils, individually, how many windows are in the room, and then have them write 5, in words, and numerals.
-When they are comfortable with the activity, ask them about an object that there are none.
-Try to incorporate something funny that would make them laugh.
-Like, "how many swimming pools are in the class?".
-They might be confused about the question initially but will eventually answer that there are none.
-Ask about a few more things that are not present, and then explain the concept of 0.
+Let's Paus getting stude each pair so the number It may help to hand the students the dot cards and let them count themselves.
+If they are getting stuck here, pair the struggling pupils with the pupils who understand better and give each pair some dot cards.
+Ask them to count the dots together and tell them they can refer to the numbers on the board if they are having trouble remembering the numbers.
+Do not move forward before all pupils are comfortable with 1 to 9. ii iv With the numbers and words still up on the board, to introduce 0 as a num take note of things around the class that there are less than 10.
+For example there are 5 windows, ask pupils, individually, how many windows are in the and then have them write 5, in words, and numerals.
+When they are comforwith the activity, ask them about an object that there are none.
+Try to incompose the class?".
+They might be confused about the question initially but we eventually answer that there are none.
+Ask about a few more things that are present, and then explain the concept of 0.
 Add it to the numbers on the board.
-Let's Pause Ask the pupi comes befor ls to explain to you the difference between 0 and 1.
-Highlight the fact that 0 e 1 and ask them if they think 0 is a number.
-Assign text tbook questions here so that pupils can firm up their knowledge of 0 to 9.
-1.1 vii viii Activity 3 7 min Distribute numeral cards and word cards for numbers 0-9 giving each pupil one face down on his or her desk.
+Let's Pause Ask the pupils to explain to you the difference between 0 and 1.
+Highlight the fact that 0 comes before 1 and ask them if they think 0 is a number.
+Assign textbook questions here so that pupils can firm up their knowledge of 0 to 9.
+1. vi vi Activity 3 Distribute numeral cards and word cards for numbers 0-9 giving each pupil one face down on his or her desk.
 Be sure that there is a corresponding word card for each number card.
 Tell the pupils that when you say go, they must turn their card face up, and find a pupil with the matching number/word.
 Once they have, as a team, they must gather that number of objects.
 Give them examples of objects they can find beforehand, like their own books or stationary.
 Encourage some healthy competition so that they try to work as quickly as possible.
 At the end, ask the pupils to line up in order of the numbers they have in front of you.
 First in ascending order, and then in descending.
 Explain that pupils with the same number should be in the same place in the line.